jolod/presentation-fp-python/exercises/variants.md

 These exercises will hopefully make you comfortable using lambdas and thinking in terms of functions.

-The last exercise, error handling, shows how you can express control flow using functions.
+The exercise on error handling illustrates how you can express control flow using functions.

 ## Case expressions

 The simplest variant data type are booleans.
 We can encode them in Python as

 ```python